-Are you one of those people that asks "WHY?" constantly when told a yoga cue or a massage move?
+Are you one of those people that asks "WHY?" constantly when told a yoga cue or health claim?
 Me too!
 A list of rules just doesn't cut it for me.
 I need constantly evolving & well-informed critical thinking to work with the wide variety of students and clients I see, many of whom are dealing with, injuries, health conditions, and a lot of pain.

 I am fascinated by the human body.
-I worked in a cadaver lab for years and have tutored anatomy & physiology at colleges and massage therapy programs.
-I may not remember all the details of the renal calyces, but I have pulled the most relevant information for yoga (or massage) and put it in these training workshops.
+I worked in a cadaver lab for years and have tutored and taught anatomy & physiology at colleges, yoga teacher and therapy programs, and massage programs.
+I may not remember all the details of the renal calyces, but I have pulled the most relevant information for yoga and put it in these training workshops.
 First focus on anatomy that can be applied directly to yoga!

-Embodied Anatomy focuses on cultivating curiosity in applied anatomy.
-This means I teach the stuff you need to know as a yoga teacher to deal with the most common conundrums and conditions that will walk in the room.
+Science of Yoga- Anatomy Track focuses on cultivating curiosity in applied anatomy.
+This means I teach the stuff you need to know as a devoted yogi or yoga teacher to deal with the most common conundrums and conditions that will walk in the room.
 Yes, there are a few muscles, bones, and technical terms you need to just memorize, but you will also get practical knowledge you can put to use right away.
 Unfortunately, I can't teach you EVERYTHING in this time period (nor do you need to memorize everything).
-However, you will leave empowered to know how to find more information from trust-worthy sources at your fingertips.
+You can always use my book as a reference to take some pressure off.

 I have a unique style that weaves in my background as an art major in college and my deep spiritual nature.
 Learn physiological concepts through observing paintings by Salvador Dali and Picasso.
 Experience meditation visualizations of the electric flow of energy through your nervous network.
 See for yourself how my special memory tricks can help even those who struggle with science grasp these concepts.